mkleesiek/CarND-LaneLines-P1/writeup.md

 When implementing the image processing pipeline, i stayed close to the structure suggested in the project template.
 The pipeline itself consists of roughly 5 steps, after reading an image or video frame from the provided input material.

+The customization and extension of the `draw_lines` function is described in sections 5.2. and 5.3. -- also, don't miss the [in-code comments](P1.ipynb).

 ![](writeup_assets/solidYellowCurve_original.png)

 ### 1. Select color regions of the image relevant to the line detection